TitenkovEA/tat.bsu.homeworks/FinalProject/Vagrant_LAMP_WordPress/README.md

 Password: root

 #### Database import
 If you want to import existing database, file to import can be set in `provision.sh` in `wordpress_database_dumped` variable.
-By default, it's `wordpress.sql`
+By default, it's `wordpress.dump.sql`

 Technical Details
 -----------------